-Autumn is just around the corner, and soon another summer will come to pass.
+Autumn is here, and although summer has come to pass, a stunning array of colourful beauty awaits.
 Already, the days grow shorter, if ever so slightly and the night’s breeze carries a cool whisper of the next changing of the season.
-Before you know it; the vivid emerald shades of summer will give way to a breathtaking palette of fiery fall colours that will envelop the region in an explosion of colour and beauty.
+The vivid emerald shades of summer are giving way to a breathtaking palette of fiery fall colours that will envelop the region in an explosion of colour and beauty.

 As the fall approaches, there is a collective celebration all throughout South Eastern Ontario in honour of the coming harvest, friends, family and most importantly community.
 Historically, celebrating the harvest season is an important tradition that strengthens our social bond and reminds us that we won’t be facing the cold embrace of winter alone.

-Collected here, for your reading pleasure is a fun assortment of fantastic fall festivities and local farms to visit in The Great Waterway this year!
+Collected here, for your reading pleasure is a fun assortment of fantastic fall festivities and local farms to visit in South Eastern Ontario this year!

 Explore a Visual Wonderland at Upper Canada Village’s Pumpkinferno